Title: Count

 6.4.2.
 Lisa

-7. (Second Marriage) Anthony Sant Cassia, (1922-, married Brenda Cameron, with
+7. (Second Marriage) Anthony Sant Cassia, (1922-, married Brenda Cameron, with issue.

 7.1.
 Susan Sant Cassia, married Calum Meadows, with issue